The Endocannabinoid System.

 Endocannabinoid.
 Say it in your head.
 Can you say it as one word?
 It may take a try or two.

-It reminds me of trying to say ambulance or meringue when I was little.
-The words are complex and hard to say, but really, when you get down to the nitty gritty, the thing itself is quite simple.
+It reminds me of trying to say ambulance or meringue when I was little although the words are complex and hard to say, but really, when you get down to the nitty gritty, the thing itself is quite easy and simple to understand.

 ES, Endocannabinoid System.
 It is how the body stays healthy.
 And is the most important physiologic system involved in establishing and maintaining human health.
 It promotes homeostasis affecting everything from sleep, appetite, pain, inflammation, memory, mood, and even reproduction.